duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 </figure>

 One same place can look very different visually depending on when it is seen.
-One dynamic effect is the change of winter, another one is the simple fact that some things can move.
+One dynamic effect is the change of weather or seasons, another one is the simple fact that many elements move.
 SLAM systems should therefore be able to rely on features which are more likely to be present and recognizable over time.
 Currently, they mostly rely on geometric and visual features, which would completely fail to recognize the scenes shown here.

 Not only would the perception module fail with dynamic environments, but also the back end.
 In fact, in the case that an error in recognition is made (one place recognized as being the same when it is actually a different one), the optimization produces a very considerable error in the trajectory estimate.

 In the video below, you can see the image from a camera, as well as two estimated trajectories.
 Both trajectories are estimated with a state of the art SLAM optimizer (g2o), used in many popular solutions.
-In the top trajectory, no data association is made, and the estimation is very good.
+In the top trajectory, no data association error is made, and the estimation is very good.
 However in the bottom trajectory, three random association errors are added over time.
 We can see that even one error affects badly the whole estimate, which quickly becomes completely wrong.